Follow the Whale Trail

 See orcas in the wild, learn about Salish Sea wildlife, and enjoy the ride into the whales' world

 The San Juan Islands are one of the best places in the world to see beautiful black-and-white orca whales in the wild.
-Your best chance to see whales in the wild is from a whale watch boat, but you may also catch them passing by from some of the coastal locations on The Whale Trail's collection of whale-focused museums, parks and launching points - that run all the way down the West Coast.
+Your best chance to see whales in the wild is from a whale watch boat, but you may also catch them passing by from some of the coastal locations on The Whale Trail.
+This collection of whale-focused museums, parks and launching points run all the way down the West Coast, highlighting some of the best places to see and learn about whales.

 Here are a couple of ways to make your trip more fun and more educational: